 Not notifying us before the deadline could find you in a first fail scenario and could result in an unnecessary amount of hassle.
 If this is you and you haven’t yet applied for an adjustment, you can find the form here and if you are unsure about anything, just contact a member of the member services team.

 Our next entry, number 4, is an unfortunate, recurring mistake from one main cohort; our newly qualified members.
-Every year we notice a significant batch of these members who have accepted their designations, but think that CPD is optional.
+Every year we notice a significant batch of these members who have accepted their designations but think that CPD is optional.
+It isn't unfortunately.

 Because we anticipate this happening, we email all CPD members each quarter with their CPD health check.
 This shows what you have recorded so far, against your requirement.
 Most importantly, it alerts anyone still at zero hours at this late stage in the year that the options for recording and submitting CPD ahead of the deadline are significantly reduced.

 If you haven’t started yet.
 Don’t panic, but make sure that you start now.
-Visit your member area now to look at what is available for you and start racking up those all-important hours!
+Visit your member area now to look at what is available for you, including our eLearning catalogue and start racking up those all-important hours!